websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/configuring-remote-live-staging.md

 # Configuring Remote Live Staging

 With *Remote Live Staging*, your Staging and Live environments are hosted on separate Liferay servers.
-When enabled, the Site used to configure Staging becomes your Staging environment, while the linked/configured <!--w/c--> remote server becomes your Live environment.
+When enabled, the Site used to configure Staging becomes your Staging environment, while the configured remote server becomes your Live environment.

-Before enabling Remote Live Staging, you'll need to configure the Liferay servers you want to use for your Staging and Live environments.You will also need to create a new blank Site on your Remote server and use its ID during Staging configuration.
+Before enabling Remote Live Staging, you'll need to configure the Liferay servers you want to use for your Staging and Live environments.
+You will also need to create a new blank Site on your Remote server and use its ID during Staging configuration.
 You can find any Site's ID by selecting the Site's name on the *Sites Page* of the Control Panel.

 * [Preparing Your Liferay Servers](#preparing-your-liferay-servers)
 * [Setting Up Remote Live Staging](#setting-up-remote-live-staging)